Productive meeting activities: Leverage the team, empower the individual

 I need help deciding something.
 I know what my options are, and I’ve analyzed them (sent ahead to the group), but it’s complex and I’m uncertain which to pick.
 I might even be uncertain how to decide.
 It could be that the best option isn’t yet in the list, so it could be good if we synthesize something new.
 But ultimately I don’t want seven new ideas; I want to make a decision.

 I don’t want you to tell me what to pick, but I do want input, whether on the evaluation of the options, or on what basis I should make a final decision.
 I might even ask the room to vote; not to dictate my future, but because I trust the room’s opinion and I want it as another input in my decision process.

-No matter how many articles you read and rubrics you make and pro/con lists you make, complex decisions are difficult.
+No matter how many prioritization articles you read and ROI rubrics you make and multi-dimensional maximization charts you make, complex decisions are difficult.
 Seeing your choices reflected in others’ experiences and points of view can help, and cannot be done alone, therefore it is a fantastic use of meeting time.

 I need a Devil’s Advocate to sharpen my work.
 I want find the weaknesses in my strategy, my feature concept, my keynote presentation, my reorg proposal, my new UX design; I need a safe space where people “attack” my work, to surface legitimate flaws, or to reveal ways of making my argument that deflect potential attacks before they begin.

 I don’t want you do my work for me.
 If you have an idea for improvement I’d love to hear it, but I will decide what to do with that idea.
 It’s OK if you “attack” from a perspective that isn’t even accurate, because my future readers might have the same misunderstanding, and I want to be clear even to them.
 I want to be challenged with the intention of making my work bullet-proof.